vantage-sh/docs.vantage.sh/docs/per_unit_costs.md

 ### Import from a CSV File {#importing-from-a-csv}

 You can upload a CSV file that uses the following three-column format.
 This CSV file can replace existing data or be used to import new data.
-You can supply up to six months of metrics.

 The `date` column must be in `YYYY-MM-DD` format.
 The `amount` column must be a number.
 The `label` column is optional.
 See the [section above](/per_unit_costs#labels) for more information about labels.